Galápagos Shark

 Frequently Asked Questions

-The best way is to look at the first dorsal fin.
-On a Galápagos Shark, it is much taller, more pointed, and originates directly over the tips of the pectoral fins, whereas the Dusky Shark's fin is lower and starts further back.
+Look at the first dorsal fin: the Galápagos shark's fin is taller and originates further forward, specifically over the rear tips of the pectoral fins, whereas the Dusky's fin is further back.

 Record Galápagos Shark at your habitat